singhjidk/LinkedDropdown/README.md

 # LinkedDropdown
-Linked dropdown for countries, states and cities with database
+Linked dropdown for countries, states and cities through ajax with database